Jackevans47/Snake/README.md

 - Terminal menu: [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/).
 - [render.com](https://render.com/) for hosting the application.
-- [curses](https://pypi.org/project/windows-curses/) to implement the controls for the game.
+- [windows-curses](https://pypi.org/project/windows-curses/) to implement the controls for the game.
 - [cursor](https://pypi.org/project/cursor/) used to hide the cursor.
+- [GitHub](https://github.com/) used to host the code of the website.
+- [Code Institute](https://learn.codeinstitute.net/dashboard) used to host the code of the website.

 ---
 ## Acknowledgements